Binay081/retroclock/README.md

 # Retroclock
 Retro Clock example

-Creates a clock on command line :
+Creates a clock on command line.